Fetal Alcohol Syndrome

 What is Fetal Alcohol Syndrome?

-Usually, FAS is diagnosed only when a child has the following major clinical
+Usually, FAS is diagnosed only when a child has the following major clinical manifestations, or signs:

 - Growth retardation

 - Flattened philtrum (the groove in the middle of the upper lip)

 - Delayed development of gross motor skills such as rolling over, sitting up, crawling and walking

 - Delayed development of fine motor skills such as grasping objects with the thumb and index finger, and transferring objects from one hand to the other